Places to Visit in London

 British Museum: The foyer alone is worth a visit (© phil_bird)

-The National Gallery is one of the top attractions in London, and not just for art fans.
+The National Gallery is one of the top sights in London, and not just for art fans

-The National Gallery is an art museum located directly on Trafalgar Square in the city center.
-It’s one of the most significant and largest portrait galleries in the world with a collection of more than 2,300 artworks from the 13th through the 19th century.
+The National Gallery is an art museum right on Trafalgar Square in the heart of London.
+It’s one of the most important and largest art galleries in the world, housing over 2,300 works dating from the 13th to 19th centuries.

-The collection includes portraits of Vincent van Gogh, Claude Monet, and Leonardo da Vinci, among many others.
-Admission to the National Gallery is free.
+You’ll find masterpieces by Vincent van Gogh, Claude Monet, Leonardo da Vinci and many more.
+Admission is also free.

-Our tip: Trafalgar Square is a wonderful spot to take a break from all the sightseeing.
-Its two fountains at the center are magnificent and the surrounding area is perfect for picnics, especially in the summer.
+Our tip: Trafalgar Square offers a wonderful break from sightseeing.
+The fountain in the centre is great and the surrounding plaza is perfect for a picnic in summer.

 Covent Garden

-Covent Garden Market and its lovely ambience has become a very popular tourist attraction
+Covent Garden Market, with its vibrant atmosphere, has become a very tourist-friendly attraction

-Covent Garden is a theatre and entertainment district in the West End.
-People often only associate the historic Apple Market on the car-free square with the name Covent Garden, but the area has so much more to offer.
+Covent Garden is a theatre and entertainment district in London’s West End.
+While many associate it simply with the historic Apple Market in the pedestrian-only square, there’s far more to explore.

-The London Museum of Transport, the Royal Opera House, the London Film Museum, and Seven Dials are just a few worthwhile attractions in the neighborhood.
-And aside from all the museums and theaters, the Apple Market is one of the most beautiful photo spots in London.
+The London Transport Museum, the Royal Opera House, the London Film Museum and the Seven Dials are just a few highlights in the district.
+In addition to all the museums and theatres, the Apple Market remains one of the most beautiful photo spots in London.

 Notting Hill

-The colorful houses of Notting Hill are a popular photo spot in London
+The colourful houses of Notting Hill are a popular photo spot in London

 Have you been to London before?
-These London attractions are great for a second or third visit.
+These London attractions are great for a second or third visit—ideal when you’ve already ticked off the main sights and are looking for something different.

 • China Town